RamiElsayed/dynamic-readme-generator/README.md

 generating a dynamic readme page from the user input using node.js inquirer

 ## Description
-I used markdown to mark up the readme, also provided user with instructions on how to input instructions.
+I used JavaScript, node.js markdown to mark up the readme, also provided user with instructions on how to input instructions.
 ## installation
 ```
 git clone https://github.com/RamiElsayed/dynamic-readme-generator.git